inspektor-dev/inspektor/docs/docs/intro.md

 ```
 ## Inspektor basic features

-The above steps will run a postgres instance, dataplane and controlplane.
-The postgres instance is connected to the dataplane.
-So, here after all the access to the postgres goes through the inpektor dataplane.
+The above steps will run a postgres instance, controlplane and dataplane.
+The dataplane is connected to the same postgres container that used by controlplane to store metadata to ease out the complexitiy.
+But, you can connect to any postgres instance as you like by tinkering the dataplane
+config file.

 In this sample database, we want to protect first_name of actor table.
 For this we have to define policy using Open Policy Agent.
-Same policy is already defined in the demo repo ()

-To know more about how to define policy, please refer policy section of the docs.
+We have already defined that policy on sample repo. (https://github.com/poonai/inspektor-policy.git)

 Now hit the [http://localhost:3123](http://localhost:3123) and use the following credentials to login to the dashboard.